alexmacarthur/wp-complete-open-graph/readme.txt

 == Screenshots ==

-1. Shows the global settings page, where you can define global values for Open Graph tags, which serve as a fallback in case these values are not occupied on individual posts or pages.
+1. Shows the default settings page, where you can define global values for Open Graph tags, which serve as a fallback in case these values are not occupied on individual posts or pages.
 2. Shows the form available to customize Open Graph information on individual posts and pages.

 == Frequently Asked Questions ==